thebhavana/institute/index.md

                     <div class="flex-grow sm:pl-8">
                       <h2 class="title-font font-medium text-lg text-gray-900">Political Club</h2>
                       <h3 class="text-gray-500 mb-3">Ideas</h3>
-                      <p class="mb-4">This gives you the platform to confront issues that are important to you, to support a candidate who shares your political  views, or to connect with like-minded students and professors.
-It may invite politicians or civic leaders to speak, opening the door for aspiring students to develop relationship with influencers.</p>
+                      <p class="mb-4">This gives you the platform to confront issues that are important to you, to support a candidate who shares your political  views, or to connect with like-minded students and professors.</p>
                       <span class="inline-flex">
                         <a class="text-gray-500">
                           <svg fill="none" stroke="currentColor" stroke-linecap="round" stroke-linejoin="round" stroke-width="2" class="w-5 h-5" viewBox="0 0 24 24">